Back to Website

 imageUploader

 The imageUploader object defines the format in which the uploaded images will be added to the design.
-You can set a singe option for all supported image types in the insertByDefaultAs property, which will be applied by default.
+You can set a single option for all supported image types in the insertByDefaultAs property, which will be applied by default.
 At the same time, you can specify how different types of uploaded images will be added to the design in the insertFileAs object.
 This setting may look as follows:

 {